Yasmani Grandal Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.83 team ERA ranks first among all MLB pitching staffs.
+- The Rays' 2.80 team ERA is No. 1 among all MLB pitching staffs.

-- Rays pitchers combine to surrender 15 home runs (0.6 per game), the first-fewest in baseball.
+- The Rays surrender the first-fewest home runs in baseball (17 total, 0.6 per game).

-- Eflin (3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched) makes the start for the Rays, his fourth of the season.
+- Faucher (0-1) gets the starting nod for the Rays in his fourth start of the season.
+He's put together a 5.68 ERA in 12 2/3 innings pitched, with 10 strikeouts.

-- His last appearance came on Sunday against the Chicago White Sox, when the right-hander threw five innings, surrendering one earned run while giving up three hits.
+- The righty's last time out came on Wednesday against the Houston Astros, when he threw two innings, surrendering one earned run while allowing only one hit.

-- The 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .242 batting average against him.
+- The 27-year-old has an ERA of 5.68, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.